jmestret/SQANTI-SIM/README.md

   -s SEED, --seed SEED  Randomizer seed [123]
 ```

-#### 2. Run transcript reconstruction pipeline
+### <a name="eval"></a>Evaluation

 Run your transcript discovery and reconstruction pipeline with the modified GTF generate in the step before as your reference annotation GTF.

-#### 3. Generate SQANTI-SIM report

 Finally, run SQANTI3 with the modified GTF and generate the SQANTI-SIM report to evaluate the performance of the pipeline.

 ```
 usage: sqanti_sim.py eval [-h] --isoforms ISOFORMS --gtf GTF --genome GENOME